Camshaft2022/CI_PP1_FS/README.md

 ### Fonts
-Bebas Neue

-sans-serif arial
+I have choosen Bebas Neue as the main font as when looking for the ideal font to use it court my eye and it had kept catching my eye when the font weight was changed so Bebas Neue was choosen as its easily read and but still has a style to it

 ### Structure

-the page is a well organised, clean looking and user friendly single scroll page designed to be less is more so that the customer wont be reading massive groups of text but more visual appealling design that can be navigated by the links on the mavigation bar or though a single scroll
+the page is a well organised, clean looking and user friendly single scroll page with a seperated contact us page for a different dimension the page was designed to be less is more so that the customer wont be reading massive groups of text but more visual appealling design that can be navigated by the links on the mavigation bar or though a single scroll

 <br>
 the page consists of 5 seperate sections
 - a landing page